aaron13100/404solution/readme.txt

 Deleting old log lines to limit disk space usage is done automatically.
 You can set the maximum size to as low as 1MB under Options -> General Settings -> Maximum log disk usage.

+= I see the message "There are (some number of) captured 404 URLs to be processed."
+What should I do? =

+This is nothing to be worried about.
+It means people tried to access pages on your website that don't exist.
+You can either change the settings on the options page so that you're not longer notified about it (Options -> General Settings -> Admin notification level), or you can go the "Captured 404 URLs" page and do something with them (either ignore them or specify which existing page they should redirect to).

 == Screenshots ==

 1. Admin Options Screen